gotar1/Gun-Laws-Analysis/README.md

 ## Conclusion

-Overall our study indicate that increasing guns laws slightly correlate with decreasing gun related deaths.
+Overall our study indicate that increasing gun laws slightly correlate with decreasing gun related deaths.

 Further study need to be done. use Texas and California as sample population and run statistic analysis to determine if

-thay represent the ramaining U.S.A populations.
+thay represent the remaining U.S.A populations.

-As stated early, gun laws and second ammendment are very controversial issues and very political at the same time.
+As stated early, gun laws and Second Amendment are very controversial issues and very political at the same time.
 Many arguments can be made

 in both side of the isle, however everyone seems to agree on one thing:"We Need to Stop the Violence Across the Country".